WARNING: The following report contains sexually graphic language.

 “I know the memories of our historical heroes are sacrosanct.
 Some feel that addressing their flaws will erase or diminish their achievements.
 While I have celebrated Martin Luther King Jr.’s history-changing rhetoric on individual and societal morality and his sacrificial actions in the fight for justice, I’ve grown increasingly disturbed by his own reprehensible moral failings.
 From plagiarism in his doctoral work and his historic 'I Have a Dream' speech, to his denial of the inherent Divinity of Christ, to his confused and uninformed promotion of Planned Parenthood, allowing his acceptance (via his wife, Coretta) of the inaugural 1966 Margaret Sanger Award, I’ve had deep concerns about this civil rights champion,” he said.

-"These latest revelations of King’s prevalent infidelity to godly character only reinforce the reality that his public virtuousness didn’t match his private vileness.
+“These latest revelations of King’s prevalent infidelity to godly character only reinforce the reality that his public virtuousness didn’t match his private vileness.
 I’m no advocate of purging flawed American figures from the public square; it would make for a vast empty space.
 But I don’t support sanitizing the lives of people like MLK.
 I won’t pretend his FBI-documented multiple affairs (including reportedly laughing while witnessing rape) and character contradictions don’t severely clash with a call to righteousness and justice.
-It comes down to integrity," he continued.
+It comes down to integrity.
+(Of course, with the years-long Russia collusion hoax obsession, the FBI’s own integrity is questionable.),” he continued.

 “We can, and must, still celebrate his achievements but cannot ignore the personal failures.
 There has to be a congruency between what people say and what they do.
 As a husband and father of four, this truth is essential,” he added.